 NELHA's cold seawater supply pipes are the deepest large-diameter pipelines in the world's oceans, extending to 2,000-foot depths.
-The laboratory's location, with access to both warm surface water and cold deep ocean water, makes it a prime site for OTEC RD&D. Presently, a heat exchanger test facility is operating at NELHA, testing components and materials.
-A 100-kW generator is planned to be added to the test facility in 2014.
+The laboratory's location, with access to both warm surface water and cold deep ocean water, makes it a prime site for OTEC RD&D. Presently, Makai Ocean Engineering is operating a heat exchanger test facility at NELHA, testing components and materials.
+A 100-kW OTEC generator has been added to the test facility and is expected to be operational in 2015, after an interconnection study has been completed and permits obtained.